networktocode/netutils/README.md

 * Must not be any dependencies required to run the library.
   * May be some optional dependencies, to be managed by the user in opt in fashion.
-* Shall prefer functional programming over object oriented programming.
+* Shall prefer functions over classes.
 * Shall prefer a folder and file structure that is flat.
 * Shall leverage docstrings as the primary documentation mechanism.
   * Must provide examples in every public function.